alexgausman/super-rent/README.md

 ### Backend Project Structure & TODOs

 The DB initialize query is in backend/routes/admin.js.
 Multiple TODOs are listed where the CREATE TABLE statements should go.
-There is also a seed-db route with TODOs seeding data.
+There is also a seed-db route with TODOs for seeding data.

 The VehicleTypes API is complete and can be viewed in backend/routes/vehicleTypes.js.
 I have added (index, create, delete) function stubs for branches, customers, rentals, reservations, returns, and vehicles as well.
 So, I think, all that needs to be done with those is for the SQL TODOs to get filled in.